DeForestt/aflat/README.md

 completion, and basic semantic token highlighting.
 Keyword suggestions are loaded from `lsp/keywords.json` (compiled into the server so it works regardless of the current working directory) and symbols defined in the current document are also suggested.
-It speaks standard JSON-RPC 2.0 so editors like Neovim can connect directly.
+Semantic tokens are generated for files that have been opened with `textDocument/didOpen`.
+The server speaks standard JSON-RPC 2.0 so editors like Neovim can connect directly.
 Build and run it with:
 ```bash
 cmake -S . -B build
 cmake --build build --target aflat-lsp